A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Forgetting Mobile Users

-Ensure that the format and structure of your emails are readable on mobile phones and that all your embedded links and images are mobile-friendly, or your unsubscribe rate will increase.
+• All your embedded links and images are mobile-friendly, or your unsubscribe rate will increase.

 Failing to Document Results

-As demonstrated by our hands-on approach, it is vital that you document your results when A/B testing.
+It is vital that you document your results when A/B testing.
 The data you gather from these tests is incredibly useful, so you want to ensure that you are keeping track of it and storing it safely.

-Over-Reliance on A/B Testing
+Over-reliance on A/B Testing

 Not Prioritizing Tests